click on photo to go back ...

 Above right: Parker Fennelly and Arthur Allen enacting their roles as The Stebbins Boys John and Esley in their general store.

-Arthur's wife, Gertrude Watt Allen passed away suddenly, at the Nassau Hospital, Hempstead August 19, 1931 following an operation for appendicitis.
+Arthur's wife, Gertrude Elizabeth Watt Allen passed away suddenly, at the Nassau Hospital, Hempstead August 19, 1931 following an operation for appendicitis.
 She was buried in Gowanda, N.Y. .

 In 1932 a Hat Company wanted Allen's photo for as an advertisement of the proper way a well dressed young man should look in a hat ad, in the ad he looked about 30.

-His hobby has been the collecting of antiques with which his home in Hempstead, Long Island, was furnished.
-Kept an apartment in New York 30 floors above the noise.
+(Tudor City) 30 floors above the noise.
 Loved Cuba and California and hated cold weather.
 Garbo was his favorite movie actress and he went far out of his way to see Charlie Chaplin.

 He never cared to own a car until he rode in Rudy Vallee's Pierce Arrow with which he became so delighted that he went out and bought one.